What is insomnia?

 Nicotine and other stimulants like caffeine and alcohol can interfere with your sleep.
 Maybe try avoiding drinking caffeine and alcohol late in the afternoon, or reducing consumption of known stimulants.
 Smoking can disrupt sleep by inflaming the linings of your airways affecting breathing during the night.
 If you are smoker avoid smoking at night time or consider even quitting.

 If you work shifts, try to make sure you are still getting adequate sleep and you’re still exposing your body to light during waking hours.
-You may consider discussing with your doctor light therapy and other techniques that may increase melatonin levels in your body to help you sleep at appropriate times.
+You may consider discussing with your doctor light therapy and other techniques that may naturally facilitate an increase melatonin levels in your body to help you sleep at appropriate times.

 Insomnia management and healthy living